siemens/gencmpclient/README.md

 ```
 make
 ```
-where the CC environment variable may be set as needed; it defaults to 'gcc'.
+where the CC environment variable may be set as needed; it defaults to %'gcc'.
-Also the ROOTFS environment variable may be set, e.g., for cross compiliation.
+Also the ROOTFS environment variable may be set, e.g., for cross compilation.

 The result is in, for instance, `./libgencmpcl.so`.
 This also builds all required dependencies (such as `./libcmp.so` and `./libsecutils.so`) and an application (`./cmpClient`) for demonstration, test, and exploration purposes.